Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ## 4. A Unit of Account (UoA) Currency
 ---

-A Unit of account capture the economic value in the form of a price ormd in th underlying market.
+By adjusting the supply to the demand, a UoA captures the economic value of the asset in the market where this UoA is used as mean of payment.
+The exchanges are in charge of converting this value into a price, first with the tokens directly paired, and after with the rest of tokens.

 ### 4.1.
 The UoA Ecosystem

-needs fulfill requirements for a currency

-needs fulfill requirements for a cryptocurrency

-needs an underlying market for price formation

 <div style={{textAlign: 'center'}}>
 	<img src="/img/unit_of_account_ecosystem.svg" width="100%"></img>
 </div>

 ### 4.2.
+UoA Requirements

+Creating a UoA brings additional reuirement to the previous token type analized.
+They are as follows:

+* a UoA needs fulfill requirements for a currency

+* a UoA needs also to fulfill requirements for a cryptocurrency

+* differently to a stablecoin, a UoA needs an underlying market for price formation.
+This will come with benefits for the issuer later on.

+### 4.3.
 Structure of a UoA

 <div style={{textAlign: 'center'}}>
 	<img src="/img/utilities_profile.svg" width="100%"></img>
 </div>

-### 4.3.
+### 4.4.
 Defining the core utility

-### 4.4.
+### 4.5.
 Including additional utilities

-- gobernance
+- governance

-### 4.5.
+### 4.6.
 The UoA Tokenization Model

 A Unit of Account is an specialization of utility token where only a certain set of utilities are part of the price formacion mechanim.